Departmental Requirements for the Doctor of Philosophy Program

 The Dissertation Proposal is a written document describing the student's proposed work.
 The Dissertation Proposal should be sufficiently detailed to convince the Dissertation Committee of the student's understanding of the problem domain along with the significance of the proposed work.

 To complete this requirement the student makes a public presentation of the proposal immediately followed by private questioning from the Dissertation Committee, which then determines the outcome of the proposal.
+Typically, each of the public and private portions are scheduled for one hour.
 The committee may accept the proposal, reject the proposal and recommend pursuit of a different topic, or require the student do additional work before reconsidering the proposal.
 The time frame for the student to do required additional work on the Dissertation Proposal is determined by the Dissertation Committee.

 Dissertation Defense

 With the approval of the Dissertation Committee, the student schedules a Dissertation Defense.
 This defense is open to the public and is immediately followed by private questioning from the Dissertation Committee, which then determines the outcome of the Defense.
+Typically, each of the public and private portions are scheduled for one hour.
 The committee may accept, reject, or require additional work of the student before reconsidering the dissertation.
 The time frame for the student to do required additional work on the Dissertation is determined by the Dissertation Committee.

 All examiners must approve the form and content of the final version of the dissertation.
 It must meet WPI's Requirements for Theses and Dissertations.
 For a Doctoral dissertation the title page is signed by the Advisor(s), all members of the Dissertation Committee, and by the Department Head.
 This is a Computer Science Department requirement.
 When it has been approved, the dissertation must be submitted electronically.